 This rich green place is usually open to the public on Sunday afternoons from 2pm - 4pm, weather permitting.

 Visit a local market

-Home to arts & crafts, bread, cakes, meat, fish, fruit & veg, cheese, charcuterie, sweet treats and preserves, as well as a tempting selection of street food, the Grassmarket Market takes place every Saturday from 10am to 5pm and is a popular place for locals to stock-up and catch-up with friends.
+Home to arts and crafts, bread, cakes, meat, fish, fruit and veg, cheese, charcuterie, sweet treats and preserves, as well as a tempting selection of street food, the Grassmarket Market takes place every Saturday from 10am to 5pm.
+It has become a popular place for locals to stock up and catch up with friends.

-Just round the corner on Castle Terrace, every Saturday from 9am to 2pm the stalls at Edinburgh Farmers’ Market are packed with organic meat, fresh fruit & veg, freshly baked breads & pies, as well as handmade soaps & candles.
+Just round the corner on Castle Terrace, every Saturday from 9am to 2pm the stalls at Edinburgh Farmers’ Market are packed with organic meat, fresh fruit and veg, freshly baked breads and pies, as well as handmade soaps and candles.

 It's one of the city's most lively and exciting areas - from a fantastic range of food and drink to accommodation for all tastes and budgets, discover more about this historic neighbourhood in our Guide to the Grassmarket >